 Why do swimmers get dry skin and hair?

-Swimming is the most challenging sport for the skin and hair.
-Skin has a protective layer of fats that lubricate the skin and make it semi-waterproof.
-Sebaceous glands are microscopic exocrine glands in the skin secrete this oily or waxy matter called sebum*.
-(Sebaceous glands are often found in hair follicles.)
+Swimming is one of the most challenging sports for the skin and hair.
+Your skin has a protective layer of fats that lubricate the skin and make it semi-waterproof.
+Sebaceous glands are also found in hair follicles and are microscopic exocrine glands in the skin that secrete this oily or waxy matter called sebum.
 These fats or lipids are highly developed in mammals that live in the water, such as beavers, and provide them with constant protection from water’s harmful effects.
-But since you are not a beaver, prolonged water contact can remove this layer of fats and damage your protective skin barrier.
-Once damaged, the skin barrier begins to renew itself automatically but – guess what – flaking, itching, stinging and burning may be part of the process.
+For humans, prolonged water contact can remove this layer of fats and damage your protective skin barrier.
+Once damaged, the skin barrier begins to renew itself automatically but flaking, itching, stinging and burning can be part of the healing process.

 What is the effect of chlorine on the skin and hair?

 In addition to water damage, swimmers are also exposed to chlorine and other pool chemicals.
-These chemicals are vital to preventing skin infections, such as impetigo from bacteria, warts from viruses and athlete’s foot from fungus.
-However, chlorine can also accelerate the removal of the fats from your skin and hair and wreak havoc on them.
+These chemicals are vital to preventing skin infections, such as impetigo from bacteria, warts from viruses, and athlete’s foot from fungus.
+However, chlorine can also accelerate the removal of fats from your skin and hair and impact your natural barriers.

-The chlorine in your pool’s water can dry out your skin and make it feel tight and itchy because the chlorine strips your skin of its protective layer of sebum.
+The chlorine in your pool’s water can dry out your skin and make it feel tight and itchy as the chlorine strips your skin of its protective layer of sebum.
 If you have sensitive skin, you might even get irritation or a rash from the effects of chlorine.
-If you have a skin condition like eczema, chlorine can aggravate it.
+If you have a skin condition like eczema, chlorine can aggravate it further.

-Chlorine is actually very drying for your hair.
+Chlorine is also very drying for your hair.
 When it becomes wet with chlorinated water, the hair shafts absorb the chlorine.
-This strips your hair of its natural lubricant (sebum) and cause damage.
-Since you spend lots of time in chlorinated water, repeated drying can also cause your hair’s protective cuticles to crack (which leads to split ends and frequent breaking of hair strands).
+This strips your hair of its natural lubricant (sebum) and causes damage.
+Since you spend lots of time in chlorinated water, repeated drying can also cause your hair’s protective cuticles to crack which leads to split ends and frequent breaking of hair strands.

 What can swimmers do to prevent dry skin and hair?

 You may think you only need to “treat” after swimming.
-But – just as important as what you do after your swim, your pre-swim treatment is important to preventing damage to your skin and hair.
+But, your pre-swim treatment is just as important to preventing damage to your skin and hair.